Swimming For Back Pain Relief - Take The Plunge Today

 But by syncing your breathing with your strokes you are allowing your body and mind to relax under water rather than putting yourself under strain.

-So by swimming with a correct alignment, being mindful, regulating your breathing and learning to swim with the water rather than fighting against it you can reap the following benefits:
+So by swimming with a correct alignment, being mindful, regulating your breathing, and learning to swim with the water rather than fighting against it you can reap the following benefits:

-It has worked absolute wonders for me and my back pain.
+As swimming this way has worked absolute wonders for me and my back pain.

 And you could be too.